drjs/paperanalysis/README.md

 Next the PCA algorithm looks at the data set again to find a vector orthogonal to `X` which has the most possible variation.

-A full explanation of how Principal Compnent Analysis works can be found in [MATLAB's feature transformation documentation](http://www.mathworks.com/help/stats/feature-transformation.html#f75476).
+A full explanation of how Principal Component Analysis works can be found in [MATLAB's feature transformation documentation](http://www.mathworks.com/help/stats/feature-transformation.html#f75476).

 5. Display a semantic surface.
 The files are plotted as data points on a 3D scatter plot.